opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: float cvSqrt(float value)
 .. ocv:pyoldfunction:: cv.Sqrt(value)-> float

-    :param src: Source floating-point array.
+    :param src: input floating-point array.

-    :param dst: Destination array of the same size and type as  ``src`` .
+    :param dst: output array of the same size and type as ``src``.

-The functions ``sqrt`` calculate a square root of each source array element.
+The functions ``sqrt`` calculate a square root of each input array element.
 In case of multi-channel arrays, each channel is processed independently.
 The accuracy is approximately the same as of the built-in ``std::sqrt`` .

 .. seealso::